intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 intended to provide more specific guidance.

-* If there is a conflict with a policy for a particular stream, the RPC should consult with the relevant stream approving body to help achieve a resolution, if needed also conferring with a per-stream body such as the IESG or IRSG.
+* If there is a conflict with a policy for a particular stream, the RPC should consult with the relevant stream approving body and other representatives of the relevant streams to help achieve a resolution, if needed also conferring with a per-stream body such as the IESG or IRSG.